-- These scheme rules are about complaints made from 6 October 2010 to authorised persons including legal practitioners and others, authorised in England and Wales. - They explain which complaints are covered by the Legal Ombudsman and how it will deal with them. - This version includes amendments that apply to complaints referred to the Legal Ombudsman from 1 February 2013 (chapters 1 to 5) and from 1 April 2013 (chapter 6).
+- These scheme rules are about complaints made from 6 October 2010 to authorised persons including legal practitioners and others, authorised in England and Wales. - They explain which complaints are covered by the Legal Ombudsman and how it will deal with them. - This version includes amendments that apply to complaints referred to the Legal Ombudsman from 28 January 2015.